stremsdoerfer/Nikka/README.md

 }
 ```

-Additionally Nikka supports [Futures](https://en.wikipedia.org/wiki/Futures_and_promises) and [RxSwift](https://github.com/ReactiveX/RxSwift) with modules that can be used with CocoaPods by adding this to your PodFile:
+Additionally Nikka supports [Futures](https://en.wikipedia.org/wiki/Futures_and_promises) and [RxSwift](https://github.com/ReactiveX/RxSwift) with extensions that can be used with CocoaPods by adding this to your PodFile:

 ```ruby
 pod "Nikka/Futures"
 pod "Nikka/Rx"
 ```

-Note that when importing a module, the core and dependencies are automatically imported as well.
+Note that when importing a module, the core dependency is automatically imported as well, so you don't need to have both one of the above and the Nikka single pod.

 ### Futures